+35725368683

 Cyprus Inheritance Tax

-There is no Cyprus Inheritance Tax as it has been abolished from the 1st of January 2000.
+There is no Cyprus Inheritance Tax as it was abolished on the 1st of January 2000.

 Do you need a lawyer to buy a house in Cyprus?

-While it's not mandatory to have a lawyer when buying a house in Cyprus, it is strongly recommended.
-Lawyers provide crucial assistance in navigating complex paperwork, clarifying contract details, conducting due diligence on property titles, and facilitating filings at the Lands District Office for title deeds.
+While having a solicitor when buying a house in Cyprus is not mandatory, it is strongly recommended.
+Lawyers assist in navigating complex paperwork, clarifying contract details, conducting due diligence on property titles, and facilitating filings at the Lands District Office for title deeds.

 How much do estate agents charge in Cyprus?

-In Cyprus, estate agents charge the seller a commission upon successful sale, agreed upon in advance.
+In Cyprus, estate agents charge the seller a commission upon a successful sale, which is agreed upon in advance.
 The buyer does not pay any commission to the estate agent.

 How much is the conveyancing fee in Cyprus?